Hintonthu/MIMORI/README.markdown

 Many DNN accelerators utilize per-core local buffers and a large global buffer.
 *UMI Operator* identifies the data reuse clearly and provide a methodology to aggregate local buffers as a global buffer.
-Besides, while MERIT is a vector processor architecture, we use *UMI Operator* to also identify a data reuse pattern similar to systolic array.
+Besides, while MERIT is a vector processor architecture, we use *UMI Operator* to also identify a data reuse pattern similar to systolic array, which we call SysTolic ARray Tensor DAta SHaring (STARTDASH) methodology.

 In short, programmers can exploit these optimization with only defining a few integers easily:
 * tiling,